arjgillard/About-me/README.md

 🙋🏽‍♂️ I grew up in South West London and now live in Hertfordshire.
 I love the gym and personal development.
 I'm also a qualified mental health champion.

-🚀 I'm looking for experienced recruiters and trainees to join our .NET Team and Elixir Team.
-DM me for more info.🚀📈🔥🤝